ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The maximum execution time in seconds for runs of the job.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-m`, `--memory`</dt>
 <dd>The amount of memory that is set for runs of the job.
 Use `M` for megabytes or `G` for gigabytes.
+For valid values, see `https://cloud.ibm.com/docs/codeengine?topic=codeengine-mem-cpu-combo`.
 This value is optional.
 </dd>
 <dt>`-rs`, `--registry-secret`</dt>
 <dd>The name of the image registry access secret.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
 This value is optional.